top of page

 Your boss is a person who has had a life filled with positive and negative experiences, and those experiences have shaped them.
 We’re shaped by our families, our communities, the institutions we’re a part of, as well as cultural social norms and even historical forces.

-When you see it this way, perhaps you will find compassion for the human that is your boss arising within you.
+When you see it this way, perhaps you will find compassion for the human that is your boss.

 Compassion is at the heart of managing up.